 Whilst many of us around the world are working from home during national lockdowns, social distancing or even quarantine, this post may appear to be out of step with what is going on in the world.
-But, as I wrote in 8 Workplace Themes and their Implications Post COVID-19
+But, as I wrote in What's the Value of the Office in a Virtual World

 “We need to take time to deeply examine how we need to change, not only the physical environment of the Workplace but how we interact in order for people to feel safe to return”